Estimated reading time: 11 minutes

 Tangerine also offers a management tools centre where you can find many resources about banking.

-There’s even a banking centre online specifically for seniors to make them aware of banking security.
+There’s even a banking centre online for seniors to inform them of banking security.

-Another cool feature is the Tangerine blog because I’m a finance nerd reading articles from trusted sites is important to me and helps educate me better when it comes to banking and the industry.
+Another cool feature is the Tangerine blog because I’m a finance nerd; reading articles from trusted sites is essential and helps educate me better about banking and the industry.

-We also use a Tangerine World Mastercard to Earn 2% Money-Back Rewards on purchases in two 2% Money-Back Categories of your choice and 0.50% Money-Back Rewards on all other purchases.
+We also use a Tangerine World Mastercard to Earn 2% Money-Back Rewards in two 2% Money-Back Categories of your choice and 0.50% Money-Back Rewards on all other purchases.

 2. Simplii Financial

 We have been with Simplii Financial for almost 20 years without any issues.